 How to choose a cloud phone system

 While VoIP providers may appear similar at first glance, the combinations of features and price points vary substantially across the industry.
-Before you begin searching for a cloud-based phone system service provider, it’s a good idea to list all the calling features your business will be using weekly.
+Before you search for a cloud-based phone system service provider, it’s a good idea to list all the calling features your business will use weekly.

 It’s also a good idea to take inventory of your staff in terms of which teams or individuals need access to advanced calling features and which could work just as efficiently with an entry-level or basic cloud-based phone system.